Estimote/Android-Fleet-Management-SDK/README.md

 ## Overview ##

-Estimote SDK for Android is a library to interact with Estimote beacons.
+Estimote SDK for Android is a library to interact with iBeacons.
+SDK requires Android 4.3 or above and works on devices with Bluetooth Low Energy.

 It mimics [Estimote SDK for iOS](https://github.com/Estimote/iOS-SDK).
 All name conventions come from iBeacon library from iOS and from Estimote iOS library.